Danielle Bregoli Makeover: ‘Cash Me Outside’ Girl Shows Off Dramatic New Look

 The 13-year-old first gained fame for her wild behavior and some racy images shared online.
 Bregoli’s introduction to America came through a viral clip from her appearance on the Dr. Phil show on wayward teens, when she challenged an audience member to a fight by shouting “Cash me outside, howbow dah?”

-The phrase went viral, and in the weeks that followed Danielle Bregoli has become something of a social media sensation.
-She has shared racy videos with fans, gotten into fights and kicked off a flight from LAX, and now has even gotten her own photo shoot with a seemingly cleaned-up image.
+The phrase went viral, and in the weeks that followed, Danielle Bregoli has become something of a social media sensation.
+She has shared racy videos with fans, gotten into fights and kicked off a flight from LAX, and now has even received her own photo shoot with a seemingly cleaned-up image.

 In a series of photos posted to her Instagram page, Danielle Bregoli showed off a much classier look in a form-fitting blue dress.